CCPBioSim/BioSim-analysis-workshop/README.md

 ## Schedule

 The course is constituted of lectures (L1-8) and practical (P) sessions, subdivided in two units.
-Unit 1 is dedicated to providing foundations on protein structure and their preparation for MD simulation.
-Unit 2 is dedicated to describing means of extracting information from the molecular dynamics simulation of a protein.
+Unit 1 is dedicated to providing foundations on protein structure and their preparation for molecular dynamics (MD) simulation.
+Unit 2 is dedicated to describing means of extracting information from the MD simulation of a protein.

 ### Unit 1: Simulation Preparation